nodejs/quic/doc/api/quic.md

     occur in an array. `object.passphrase` is optional.
 Encrypted PFX will be decrypted with `object.passphrase` if provided, or `options.passphrase` if it is not.
+  * `port` {number} The IP port of the remote QUIC server.
+  * `remoteTransportParams` {Buffer|TypedArray|DataView} The serialized remote
+    transport parameters from a previously established session.
+These would have been provided as part of the `'sessionTicket'` event on a previous `QuicClientSession` object.
   * `secureOptions` {number} Optionally affect the OpenSSL protocol behavior, which is not usually necessary.
 This should be used carefully if at all!
     Value is a numeric bitmask of the `SSL_OP_*` options from [OpenSSL Options][].
   * `sessionIdContext` {string} Opaque identifier used by servers to ensure session state is not shared between applications.
 Unused by clients.
+  * `sessionTicket`: {Buffer|TypedArray|DataView} The serialized TSL Session Ticket from a previously established session.
+These would have been provided as part of the `'sessionTicket`' event on a previous `QuicClientSession` object.
+  * `type`: {string} Identifies the type of UDP socket.
+The value must either be `'udp4'`, indicating UDP over IPv4, or `'udp6'`, indicating UDP over IPv6.
+Defaults to `'udp4'`.

 Create a new `QuicClientSession`.